CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     -   `stdin`: the content of standard input (`str` or `dict`; see below)
     -   `file:FNAME`: the content of input file FNAME (`str` or `dict`; see below)
+    -   `files`: a dict of input files with file names as keys and values as for `file:FNAME`.
+Both `files` and `file:FNAME` can be used, but each file must be specified only once.
     -   `transform`: transform the base content of standard input and all input files according to the specified options (`list(dict)` or `dict`).
 Currently the following options are